andreisperid/E-TKT/README.md

-# ⚙️ How does it work?
+# ⚙️ how does it work?
 ![how](https://user-images.githubusercontent.com/15098003/171194737-37861a1f-fba7-404c-b987-5b3d26e704f3.png)

 An ESP32 commands the label production and also serves an on demand web application to any device connected in a local network.
 Neither Internet is needed, nor installing any app.